ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Data Lost Prevention Policies | Configured  | To provide insights into the movement of potentially sensitive information.
+Data Lost Prevention Policies | Configured  | To provide insights into the movement of potentially sensitive information, and for PSPF compliance (x-protected header and subject field marking).

 Data Loss Prevention Configuration applicable to all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---
 **Name: Australian Privacy Act** | |
 Locations | Protect content in Exchange email, Teams chats, channel messages, OneDrive and SharePoint documents.  | The locations where the policy will apply.
 Content type | Australian Driver's Licence number<br>Australian Passport number | The types of sensitive information being detected.
 Sharing detection | With people outside my organisation | When the policy is applied.